 He has two sons, Derek, who helps produce the Coachella Music Festival as a VP /General Manager of LA Touring at AEG Presents, and Michael, who is a housing manager in Las Vegas.

-Mike Schaefer resides in Coronado in San Diego County.
+Mike Schaefer resides in San Diego.